 A version of this article originally appeared in Gear Patrol Magazine in the section “Testing.”
 Subscribe today

-What We Like: Zaratsu polishing, a 10th-century finishing technique used on Japanese samurai swords, brings subtle refinement to the titanium case, while Seiko’s brilliant Spring Drive technology offers quartz accuracy in an automatic mechanical movement.
+What We Like: Zaratsu polishing, similar to a 10th-century finishing technique used on Japanese samurai swords, brings subtle refinement to the titanium case, while Seiko’s brilliant Spring Drive technology offers quartz accuracy in an automatic mechanical movement.
 More on the Seiko Prospex LX line here.

 Watch Out For: Lightweight titanium notwithstanding, the case has an outsized wrist presence thanks to its 44.5mm size.
 And forget your budget: with this price tag, this is a different Seiko entirely than the brand known for affordable beater watches.